swethapadhu/Distributed-FS/README.md

+### DISTRIBUTED FILE SYSTEM

+The goal of this project is to build a fault tolerant remote file system which stores its data in multiple remote servers.

-distributedFS.py is the module to create a distributed file system
+distributedFS.py - creates the distributed file system

-dataserver.py module was used for 4 data servers.
-It contains functions for fault tolerance
+dataserver.py - creates the data servers and contains functions for fault tolerance

-metaserver.py module was used to store the metadata of the files created.
+metaserver.py - creates metaserver to store meta-data of all the files that were created